JustPlayerDE/libgmodstore/README.md

 To Opt-Out of this as a Server owner (for all addons) you only need to run this command in your console and it should never send any data:

+> Note: this will be disabled on default on all servers having this addon installed before 2020-06-25.

 `libgmodstore_enable_usage_tracker 0`

 This tool is currently work in progress and only some creators will have access to it for now.